-To access the CLI to configure the software for the first time, follow these steps:
+To access the CLI to configure the software for the first time, perform the following steps.

-- 1. When the power to the chassis is turned on, the 7210 SAS software automatically begins the boot sequence. - 2.
-When the boot loader and BOF image and configuration files are successfully located, establish a router connection (console session).
+- Step 1.
+Turn on the power to the chassis. - The 7210 SAS software automatically begins the boot sequence. - Step 2.
+When the boot loader, BOF image, and configuration files are successfully located, establish a router connection (console session).

-See Console connection for information about establishing a console connection.
+See the applicable chassis and installation guide for these 7210 SAS platforms for more information about establishing a console connection.